Skip to content

 What is a backup MX record?

-The priority designations are somewhat counterintuitive — the lowest priority value is used first.
-For example, the main MX record may have a priority of 5 and the backup MX record may be assigned a priority of 25.
+The priority designations are somewhat counterintuitive.
+The lowest priority value goes first.
+For example, the main MX record may have a priority of 5 and the backup may be assigned a priority of 25.

-However, the backups do exactly as one might assume by allowing for a different server to step in should the “lowest priority” email server go down.
+However, the backups do exactly as one might assume.
+They allow a different server to step in should the “lowest priority” email server go down.
 You can even configure backup MX records on your own to ensure you don’t experience email service disruption.

 Useful tools and insights from What Is My IP Address